zhuangyq008/s3-image-process/README.md

 The server will start running on `http://127.0.0.1:8000`.
 You can access the API documentation at `http://127.0.0.1:8000/docs`.

-### Production Deployment

-[Keep the existing Docker and CloudFormation instructions]

 ## API Usage

 The API provides a unified endpoint for image processing with operation chaining: